die-tageszeitung/water-data/ipynb_notebooks/README.md

 ## Description

-Francesca uses this folder to build small notebooks to iterate and export visualization friendly data from Alexander datasets.
+Francesca uses this folder to build small notebooks to iterate and export visualization friendly data from Alex datasets.